-This part introduces the arithmetic of Beginning Student language (BSL), the programming language used in the Prologue.
+This first part of the book (I) introduces the arithmetic of BSL, the programming language used in the Prologue.
 From arithmetic, it is a short step to your first simple programs, which you may know as functions from mathematics.
 Before you know it, though, the process of writing programs looks confusing, and you will long for a way to organize your thoughts.
 We equate “organizing thoughts” with design, and this first part of the book introduces you to a systematic way of designing programs.

 write down the name of a primitive operation op,